emoiroux/spring-boot-rest-contact/README.md

 - Install Eclipse With Spring Tools 4
 - To test the API, you can install SoapUI (https://www.soapui.org/downloads/soapui.html)

-I used awaitility (https://github.com/awaitility/awaitility) to perform some Junit test.
+I used awaitility (https://github.com/awaitility/awaitility) to perform a test case.

 ## Installing

 ### Import the project in Eclipse

-Import Git project from https://github.com/emoiroux/spring-boot-rest-scheduler.git
+Import in Eclipse Git project : https://github.com/emoiroux/spring-boot-rest-message-scheduler.git

 ## Run Spring Boot App